saucelabs/sauce-docs/docs/dev/test-configuration-options.md

       padding: '0.2rem',
     }}>{children}</span> );

-See the [Sauce Labs Platform Configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator) to generate the code for setting the capabilities to execute a test.
+See the [Sauce Labs Platform Configurator](https://saucelabs.com/platform/platform-configurator#/ to generate the code for setting the capabilities to execute a test.

 _Depending on which environment you are running tests in, different options, also known as **Capabilities**, should be set_.
 There are different sets of capabilities for different environments, which can be combined.
 These configurations are added to the [Capabilities](https://www.selenium.dev/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_Capabilities.html) or [Options](https://www.selenium.dev/documentation/en/driver_idiosyncrasies/driver_specific_capabilities/) classes.
 Some of these setting are required for a test to run in a given environment, while some are optional.

 * **[W3C Capabilities:](#browser-w3c-capabilities--optional)** Required for any test using Selenium or Appium to communicate with the browser.
 W3C capabilities are universal capabilities for any test, and are usually combined with additional capabilities
 * **[Sauce Labs Capabilities:](#desktop-and-mobile-capabilities-sauce-specific--optional)** Needed for running a test on the Sauce Labs Cloud, with different possible sets for different environments.
-Though there aren't any capabilities required, you will need to [configure the URL](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102704068) and should pass the test name and status as capabilities to the remote webdriver.
+Though there aren't any capabilities required, you will need to [configure the endpoint URL](/basics/data-center-endpoints/data-center-endpoints) and should pass the test name and status as capabilities to the remote webdriver.
 * **Appium Capabilities:** Required for any test using Appium, either testing web browsers or apps
   * **[Mobile App Capabilities:](#mobile-app-capabilities-appium-settings--required)** Required if you are running a test on a mobile app
   * **Mobile Web Capabilities:** If you are using Appium to test a web app, you need to set the `deviceName`, `platformName` `platformVersion`, and `automationName` the same way you would for a mobile app test, along with settings for the browser.